GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Deleting or rotating an entity is only allowed in the _first stage_ (as those changes cannot be blueprinted between stages).

 Trains are treated specially; they are only present in one stage (as you usually do not re-paste trains).
-Trains can move from their original position, use the Assembly info gui to reset or update their position.
+Trains can move from their original position, use the entity stage info gui to reset or update their position.

 Preview entities (map-view-like outlines) will be shown for each entity in lower stages.
-If in editor mode, you can open them to view the Assembly info gui.
+If in editor mode, you can open them to view the entity stage info gui.

 If an entity cannot be created in any stage for any reason, an error indicator will be shown at all stages.